numan/sunspear/README.rst

 Overview
 --------
-Sunspear is an attempted implementation of the [JSON Activity Stream 1.0](http://activitystrea.ms/specs/json/1.0/ "JSON Activity Stream 1.0".
+Sunspear is an attempted implementation of the `JSON Activity Stream 1.0 <http://activitystrea.ms/specs/json/1.0/>`_.

-It is written in python and backed by [riak](http://basho.com "riak").
+It is written in python and backed by `riak <http://basho.com>`_.